danfuzz/samizdat/doc/language-guide/08-parsing.md

 operation.
 When evaluated, it is expected to produce a parser, and then *that* parser value is called upon to perform parsing.

+It is valid to refer to any variables bound by the parse-in-progress in the term.

 The most common use of this is to enable forward or recursive referencing of parser rules, such as: